mikihau/reading-notes/designing-data-intensive-applications.md

 • todos
 - think about how different real world situations things/apps and what they do, and reverse engineer about their data model
 - figure out how mongoengine makes queries (at low level) and read code about db multi reference
-• vocab
-polyglot persistence: use different data stores in the same application

 Chapter 3 Storage and Retrieval
 - indexes: additional data structure; speed up reads but slows down writes